Ninjadini/Neuro/Docs/AI/unity.md

 `AssetDatabase.GUIDToAssetPath`, so content tests pass on a non-Addressable asset too, and the missing Addressables entry surfaces only as a failed load in a build.

+**Whenever you point an `AssetAddress` at an asset, make that asset Addressable in the same change** (unless it lives under `Resources`).
+The inspector's picker offers to do this for you, but anything that writes an address without it does not: an editor script, an `eval`, or hand-edited neuro JSON.
+Nothing else will catch it - the editor loads it, content validation passes, and the build fails.
+From an editor script call `AssetAddressEditorUtils.MakeAddressable(obj)`.
+It adds the asset to the default group, does nothing if the asset is already Addressable, and pops a dialog (so it isn't a silent no-op) if Addressables isn't set up or the asset is under `Resources`.
+To check first, use `AssetAddressEditorUtils.IsAddressablePath(path)`.
+The Addressables key it sets is only a label.
+Loads go by GUID, so changing the key does not break anything.
+That needs the group to keep *Include GUIDs in Catalog* on, which is the default.

 ```csharp
 [AssetType(typeof(Sprite))]                  // optional; filters the editor's picker
 [Neuro(1)] public AssetAddress Icon;